Citation, DOI and article data

 - partial occlusion of the MCA origin that also blocks lateral lenticulostriate artery origins

-However unlike cortical infarcts that may also be due to MCA occlusion, the overlying cortex is not involved in striatocapsular infarcts 1-3.
-This is likely either due to either collateral circulation via transcortical and transdural anastomoses, or the partial MCA occlusion still allowing the MCA to be patent enough to supply blood to the cortex 1-3.
+However, unlike cortical infarcts that may also be due to MCA occlusion, the overlying cortex is not involved in striatocapsular infarcts 1-4.
+This is likely due to either collateral circulation via transcortical and transdural anastomoses, partial MCA occlusion still allowing the MCA to be patent enough to supply blood to the cortex or early recanalization 1-4.

-- have a characteristic ‘comma’ (or lentiform or triangular) shape that is initially hypodense on CT or have increased signal on DWI 3,5,6 (see ischaemic stroke for radiographical temporal progression of such lesions)
+- a characteristic ‘comma’ (or 'lentiform' or 'triangular') shape that is initially hypodense on CT or has increased diffusion signal on DWI 3,6,7 (see ischemic stroke for radiographical temporal progression of such lesions)

-- no evidence of acute cortical ischaemia 1-3, although there may be cortical hypoperfusion evident on perfusion studies 7
+- no evidence of acute cortical ischemia 1-4, although there may be cortical hypoperfusion evident on perfusion studies 8

-In addition to initial CT or MRI, it may be useful to perform CT angiography, carotid Doppler ultrasound, ECG, as well as other components of the stroke aetiology work-up that would be normally performed for a cortical ischaemic stroke of likely thromboembolic origin 6.
+In addition to initial CT or MRI, it may be useful to perform CT angiography and carotid Doppler ultrasound, as well as other components of the stroke etiology work-up that would be normally performed for a cortical ischemic stroke of likely thromboembolic origin 7.

 History and etymology